olmesm/ohmybuck/content/blog/2020-06-08-09-41-setting-up-your-mac/index.md

    asdf global nodejs $(asdf list nodejs | grep -e "\d.*" | tail -1)
    ```

+   If you're on an M1 - take a look at this guide for [working with older versions of node](/2022-04-01-10-28-asdf-nodejs-binaries-m1)

 1) Install recommended packages (feel free to delete as required)

    | Application        | brew info link                                   |